When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Over to the MLB, where New York City is home to one of the most successful expansion franchises in the history of the sport, as well as one of the most successful teams in any sport.

 Although they haven’t won it in nearly ten years, the New York Yankees claim an incredible 27 World Series titles.
 Heading south from Yankee Stadium in the Bronx, the New York Mets can be found down in Queens, with a couple of World Series titles of their own.

-Throw in a bunch of minor league teams and some of the MLB teams who left New York, like the formerly New York now San Francisco Giants, and you have get an idea of what baseball means to New Yorkers.
+Throw in a bunch of minor league teams and some of the MLB teams who left New York, like the former New York now San Francisco Giants, and you get an idea of what baseball means to New Yorkers.

 Cross the Brooklyn Bridge to find the Brooklyn Nets, the other NBA team in New York.
 Madison Square Garden also hosts the National Invitation Tournament for college basketball.

-Like in MLB, there are a number of NBA teams who started out in New York before finding their home elsewhere, like the Los Angeles Clippers.
+Like in MLB, there are a number of NBA teams that started out in New York before finding their home elsewhere, like the Los Angeles Clippers.

 If that wasn’t enough, just across the Hudson are the New Jersey Devils.
 Of all those teams, the Rangers have the longest history in the NHL, having been one of the original six franchises and having claimed four Stanley Cups championships.